strimaitis/Weather-App/README.md

 Depending on the Xcode version being used, the simulators can have occassional problems syncing the simulated location.
 There are open developer tickets concerning this for using coordinate information and GPX files: [Ticket 1](https://developer.apple.com/forums/thread/112745), [Ticket 2](https://developer.apple.com/forums/thread/685994)

-When no problems are presented and simulator behaves normally, aceepting location sharing will do the following.
+When no problems are presented and the simulator behaves normally, accepting location sharing will do the following.

 https://user-images.githubusercontent.com/33992296/228603274-97965ad1-ae8d-4bbc-a56c-6625504a50e7.mov